Technology-Notes/vmware-clarity-wiki/Building-the-Website-for-GitHub-Pages.md

+> # THIS IS ONLY FOR HISTORICAL PAGES DEPLOYED ON GITHUB PAGES.
+FOR CURRENT WEBSITE BUILD DETAILS, VISIT https://github.com/vmware/clarity/wiki/Building-the-Website.

+***

 This documents the way the website is built and deployed with GitHub Pages.
 Our website is now versioned, and the different versions of the website are kept together in the `website` branch.

 Inside of this branch there are two basic directories